Aquilegia: In culture

 A. coerulea is the state flower of Colorado.

-The Colorado General Assembly passed legislation in 1925 making it illegal to uproot A. coerulea on public lands.
-The law also limits on how many buds, blossoms, and stems may be picked from the species by a person on public lands.
+A. coerulea is the state flower of Colorado.
+The Colorado General Assembly passed legislation in 1925 making it illegal to uproot A. coerulea and putting limits on how many buds, blossoms, and stems may be picked from the species by a person; these restrictions apply only on public lands.
 The name of the town of Columbine Valley, Colorado, ultimately derives from the state flower.
-Colorado's A. coerula also served as the inspiration for one of the state's official songs, "Where the Columbines Grow", written in 1909.
-It was used in the heraldry of the former city of Scarborough in the Canadian province of Ontario.
+Colorado's A. coerulea also served as the inspiration for one of the state's official songs, "Where the Columbines Grow", written in 1909.
+Following the 1999 Columbine High School massacre in Columbine, Colorado, the columbine became a symbol of remembrance in Colorado.
+As of 2023, a specialty license plate depicting a columbine in honor of the victims and survivors of the massacre was the most popular specialty plate in Colorado.
+A depiction of a blue columbine is also used on road signs denoting Colorado Scenic Byways.
+The columbine was also used in the heraldry of the former city of Scarborough in the Canadian province of Ontario.

 The asteroid 1063 Aquilegia was named for the genus by the German astronomer Karl Reinmuth.
-He submitted a list of 66 newly named asteroids in the early 1930s, including a sequence of 28 asteroids that were all named after plants, in particular flowering plants.
+He submitted a list of 66 newly named asteroids in the early 1930s, including a sequence of 28 asteroids named after plants, in particular flowering plants.